internetofwater/ref_rivers/README.md

 1. A dataset that the identifiers are defined in.

 To be considered for this work, all identifiers are bound to URI namespaces that resolve some description of the features in question.

+## Current Status (v3.0 - January 2026)

+The reference mainstems registry now includes **850k mainstem identifiers**, representing a significant expansion from the initial 34k mainstems in v1 and v2.

+**Key features of v3:**
+- **818,908 new mainstems** based on validation across multiple hydrographic datasets
+- **33,745 active v2 mainstems** retained with full backward compatibility
+- **155 superseded mainstems** (<0.05% of v2) in transboundary basins, replacement identifiers noted in "new_mainstemid" attribute
+- **NHDPlusHR integration** for 39 HU04 basins in transboundary regions (North East, Great Lakes, North Central, North West, South Central, South West, Pacific North West, Pacific South West)
+- **Conservative approach** to network connectivity - approximately 29,000 candidate mainstems omitted pending future releases to ensure network integrity

+All superseded mainstems remain with `superseded: true` flag and include `new_mainstemid` attributes pointing to their replacements.

 ## Example: